• Skip to main content

 • auditioning for quality titles you’re suited for on ACX, even if they are only available for a royalty share contract

 • completing a strong portfolio of audiobooks that demonstrate your strengths.
-If you aren’t getting cast to narrate an audiobook, look at producing your own work, perhaps with Public Domain texts.
+If you aren’t getting cast to narrate an audiobook, look at producing your own work, perhaps with Public Domain texts or by licensing the audio rights.

 • Receiving favorable listener and professional reviews